post-hero-img

 Most companies follow well-thought-out marketing and SEO practices.
 If you already have a list of popular SEO keywords, which you also include in your content, make sure to use them for your site search as well.
 For example, you could offer a search suggestion box with keywords that your users search for frequently.
 Keep in mind that you can often reuse data and analysis results to optimize your search.

-Step 3: Build the Wireframe of Your Site Search Design
+Step 3: Build the Wireframe of Your Site Search UI Design

 Now, it’s time to gather all of your knowledge and create the wireframes for your site search.
 At AddSearch, we use graphical elements from our Search UI library and combine the different views and functions it already provides.
 Regardless of how you create your wireframes, you should take the opportunity to experiment with different layouts and UI elements.
 First, cut everything down to the bare minimum and focus on building a solid foundation for your site search.
 You can then add additional features and functions step by step.
 This ensures that your search doesn’t end up being overloaded with unnecessary features.